kenwals/shinrin-yoku/README.md

 ### Media

 - The photos used in this site were taken by me mostly in Dublin, Ireland.
+[Album available here](https://photos.google.com/share/AF1QipNpAlgEAwPS5Pjltq_81afFH2kgaHUYhmgoE-poGQhNGkx4mknGbwwCHOTYylgYRw?key=bEFOWWloNGJ6REdpbEZDRzVjd3BROWREaEprTXF3).

 ### Acknowledgements